Avril-Cui/61040-ai-concept/README.md

 3. Preference is a list of hardwired user preferences about the schedule.
 In the actual app, we might have another AI extracting and generating the user preference based on their previous schedule and recorded sessions.
 But for now, for the sake of simplicity, we assume that these preferences are hardwired (and the users will input them in the frontend).

 4. By integrating an LLM-powered action `requestAdaptiveScheduleAI`, the concept achieves a boost in capacity.
 The LLM acts as a mixed-initiative partner, automating what it can (adaptively rescheduling tasks) while still allowing the user to retain final control.

+5. I did not add the invariant constraint that only one task is allowed for an adaptive block.
+This is because some times the user may hope to execute multiple tasks concurrently.
+For example, they can schedule do laundry and do homework both at 4pm-5pm, because they only need to put laundry in the laundry machine, then go back to work.
+However, I will add in the prompt to the LLM that, unless the tasks can be executed concurrently, don't schedule multiple tasks under the same time block.

 # User interaction design
 ## Wireframe from last time